Python-PyQt/PyQt6-Docs/descriptions/QtGui/QUndoGroup-c.rst

 When a stack is added to a group using :sip:ref:`~PyQt6.QtGui.QUndoGroup.addStack`, the group does not take ownership of the stack.
 This means the stack has to be deleted separately from the group.
 When a stack is deleted, it is automatically removed from a group.
 A stack may belong to only one group.
 Adding it to another group will cause it to be removed from the previous group.

-A :sip:ref:`~PyQt6.QtGui.QUndoGroup` is also useful in conjunction with QUndoView.
-If a QUndoView is set to watch a group using QUndoView::setGroup(), it will update itself to display the active stack.
+A :sip:ref:`~PyQt6.QtGui.QUndoGroup` is also useful in conjunction with :sip:ref:`~PyQt6.QtWidgets.QUndoView`.
+If a :sip:ref:`~PyQt6.QtWidgets.QUndoView` is set to watch a group using :sip:ref:`~PyQt6.QtWidgets.QUndoView.setGroup`, it will update itself to display the active stack.